CliMA/ClimaAnalysis.jl/docs/src/flat.md

 ```

 The data can be extracted by `flat_var.data` and the metadata can be extracted by
-`flatvar.metadata`.
+`flat_var.metadata`.
 More information about the metadata will be discussed in the section
 below.

 ### Ignore NaNs